OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 | ``-p 30000:30000``     | ``SUNSTONE_VNC_PORT / sunstone``               | VNC port - ``SUNSTONE_VNC_PORT`` - **BEWARE that both external/internal port must be set**.                                               |
 +------------------------+------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------+

-.. _reference_params:
+.. _container_reference_params:

-Image parameters
+Image Parameters
 ----------------

-Environmental variables relayed to the container which modify the bootstrap process and consequently the container's runtime.
+**Image parameters** are environment variables passed into the container, which customize the bootstrap process and consequently the container's runtime.
+The following table provides a detailed description of user-adjustable image parameters:

 +--------------------------------------+------------------------+--------------------------+--------------------------------------------------------------------------------------------------------------------------+
 |                  Name                | Required |_| [*]_ |_|  | Default                  |                     Description                                                                                          |